Zic2021/Zic2021/README.md

 Hi, I’m Richard Zic,
-I’m interested in web development specifically front end developement and civil engineering, I’m currently learning react and python.
+I’m interested in web development and civil engineering, I’m currently learning react and python.

-How to reach me, Richard zic on LinkedIn.
+While not coding I play soccer and practice martial arts such as Judo and Ju jistu.

+Reach me on Linkedin at richard-zic.